top of page

 • Making Technology Accessible to All

-• Final Activity: Are You a Consumer or a Producer Now?
+• Final Activity: Are You a Maker or a Taker Now?

 We recommend using this extra unit in conjunction with an “8th grade project” or a “passion project” of a student’s choice.
-These lessons teach students advanced search skills, how to use resources ethically, and the way to properly cite online sources.
-These are all important research skills students will use in high school and beyond.
+TThese are all important research skills students will use in high school and beyond.

 • Search Like a Pro